Consensys/docs-template/docs/contribute/add-images.md

 ## Diagrams

-ConsenSys doc sites contain diagrams created using [Figma](https://figma.com/).
+Consensys doc sites contain diagrams created using [Figma](https://figma.com/).
-You must have access to the ConsenSys **Quorum Diagrams** template files on Figma to create a diagram.
+You must have access to the Consensys **Quorum Diagrams** template files on Figma to create a diagram.

 Diagrams can illustrate: